Sinfully Spicy

 Side shot of fresh ground masala made with ginger, garlic, chilies, curry leaves and coconut oil in a small white dish.

 Preheat air fryer to 400F.
-Spray the air fryer basket with some oil.
+Spray or brush the air fryer basket/wire with some oil to prevent the skin from sticking.
 Place the salmon skin side down on the basket.
 If using portions, place in a single layer.
-Air fry for 8-10 minutes.
+Air fry for 7-10 minutes.
 Check if salmon has fully cooked as explained above else air fry for additional 1-2 minutes.

 Salmon Cooking Temperature (Food Safety)

-If you use cooking thermometer :- The USDA recommends cooking fish to an internal temperature of 145 degree F (62.8Degrees C).
-Once you remove the salmon from the heat, it will still continue to cook and will be fully done/overdone.
+Using meat thermometer :- USDA recommends cooking fish to an internal temperature of 145 degree F (63degrees C).
+Check the temperature in the thickest part of the fish.
+Once you remove from the heat, salmon will still continue to cook in carryover heat.

 Fresh spice slathered on salmon and ready for baking.